Practical Time Management Tips for Entrepreneurs

 When you come into work tomorrow, look at that list and see if those are still the most important six things you have to do.
 If the order is correct, if the answer is yes, begin working on priority one and continue working on it until completion.

 Look at your list again.
 If your priorities are still correct, start working on number two.
-Make a new list transfer those items still not done.
-If they’ll remain priorities, come in the next day and review your list and start all over again.
+Make a new list and transfer those items still not done.
+If they remain priorities, come in the next day review your list, and start all over again.

 - Why was that such good advice?